mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 # All Files

 All outputted files to download provided by MTGJSON.
-You can see a dump of all files available by going to the [File Server](https://mtgjson.com/api/v5/) directly.
+You can see a dump of all files available by going to the [file server](https://mtgjson.com/api/v5/) directly.

 ## Downloads Index